 Sybil Francis, Ph.D.

-Dr. Sybil Francis is President & CEO of the Center for the Future of Arizona and was part of its founding team.
-Dr. Francis brings her passion for creating positive change, her love of Arizona, and her considerable prior national public policy experience to her leadership of CFA, whose mission is to bring Arizonans together to create a stronger and brighter future for Arizona.
-Prior to being named President & CEO, she served as executive director of CFA from 2002 – 2018 during which time she spearheaded key initiatives in education, workforce, and civic engagement and grew the organization’s impact and programs.
+Sybil Francis, Ph.D. serves as the President & CEO of Center for the Future of Arizona (CFA) and was part of its founding team in 2002.
+Dr. Francis brings her passion for creating positive change, her love of Arizona, and her considerable prior national public policy experience to her leadership of CFA, whose mission is to bring Arizonans together to create a stronger and brighter future for our state.

-Dr. Francis began her career working in the U.S. House of Representatives where she played a key role in shaping energy, environmental and national security policy.
-She later served in the White House Office of Science and Technology Policy where she focused on national research policy.
-Just prior to moving to Arizona in 2002 She was part of the leadership team of The Cooper Union for the Advancement of Science and Art in New York City.
+Earlier in her career, Dr. Francis served in a variety of national leadership roles, including as a senior policy director in the U.S. House of Representatives, where she played a key role in shaping energy, environmental, and national security policy.
+She later served in the White House Office of Science and Technology Policy, where she focused on national research policy for the national laboratories and universities.